keithledgerwood/WICLab-guide/v2/02 -onboard-employee.md

 6. Review your Okta End-user dashboard and the apps that the account got automatically provisioned to.

 ## Challenge 1 - Conclusion

 Congrats!
 In just a few minutes, you made your HR system the authoritative source of Identities.
 You configured attribute mapping and created a transformation such that the username and email address would be a certain way upon the import.

-Using these powerful features from Okta will allow you the flexiblity to onboard users from multiple sources and create a single record containing only the attributes you want, from the sources that you want.
+Using these powerful features from Okta will allow you the flexibility to onboard users from multiple sources and create a single record containing only the attributes you want, from the sources that you want.

-This is critial not just to keep your data clean and business secure, but to onboard other Lines of Business and possibly other companies in an M&A scenario.
+This is critical not just to keep your data clean and business secure, but to onboard other Lines of Business and possibly other companies in an M&A scenario.